CaseyDeriso/Social-Media-Backend/README.md

 ## Description

-This project is a NoSql databse.
+This project is a NoSql database.
 It uses mongobd via the Mongoose.js ODM.
-Access to the databse is done throught express.js routes.
+Access to the database is done throught express.js routes.
 This application is built using the MVC design pattern.

 ## Table of Contents:
 * [Installation](#installation)